glific/glific/api.docs/bruno/setup.md

 1. Set up the environment or import your existing Postman environment.
 2. Variables `api_url` and `auth_token` need to be set up as per your system.

+### 3. Collaborating using Bruno

+1. To create a new request or modify an existing one, simply use the Bruno desktop app.

+2. Once you've made the necessary changes in the Bruno app, don't forget to push them to Github like you normally would.
+This ensures that all your updates become visible in the repository for everyone to access and collaborate on.